linkorb/polaris-local-inventory/README.md

 ```

 The polaris submodule tracks the `develop` branch of
+linkorb/ansible-collection-polaris and is mounted in the
-linkorb/ansible-collection-polaris.
-You can configure a different branch:
+`collections/ansible_collections/linkorb/polaris/` folder.
+You can configure a
+different branch:
 ```
 git config -f .gitmodules submodule.polaris.branch some-other-branch
 ```

+The shipyard.charts submodule tracks the `main` branch of
+linkorb/shipyard-charts and is mounted in the `shipyard/charts/` folder.

 ### Install dependencies